Image relevance check

 Prep notes

-Boneless pounded to 1/2-inch thickness, fresh mozzarella sliced into rounds, and eggs beaten before you start cooking so the method does not stall.
+Boneless pounded to 1/2-inch thickness, fresh mozzarella sliced into rounds, and eggs beaten before heat goes on.

 Adjustment logic